 - Make certain that the student have permissions to save the student response files (SRF) to the designated primary and secondary directories.

 - Ensure that any applications on testing workstations that could take over the computer thereby causing the testing application to close (i.e. screen savers, scheduled virus scans, operating system updates, etc.) are disabled.

 - Complete System Check for TestNav.

-- Verify that all workstations meet minimum requirements for test delivery and all third party software dependencies and updated versions of software have been installed.
+- Verify that all workstations using Macintosh and Windows operating systems meet minimum requirements for test delivery and all third party software dependencies and updated versions of software have been installed.
 For proper functioning of the system, the following must be enabled: